SAVSNET/nuts-level-admin-division-uk/README.md

 * United Kingdom (Great Britain and Northen Ireland) and
 * Great Britain only

-The shapefiles are according to the three levels as provided by the European Commission http://ec.europa.eu/eurostat/web/nuts, i.e. NUTS level 1, level 2 and level 3
+The shapefiles are according to the three levels provided by the European Commission http://ec.europa.eu/eurostat/web/nuts, i.e. NUTS level 1, level 2 and level 3.
+These data are valid as of January 2015